Browsing ant in the Northern Territory

-Activities to contain and control browsing ants (Lepisiota frauenfeldi) are still underway in Darwin, in the Northern Territory.
-The ants have been found on adjoining properties within the vicinity of the Darwin seaport, as well as a recent detection at an industrial site in Berrimah.
+Activities to contain and control browsing ants (Lepisiota frauenfeldi) are continuing in Darwin, in the Northern Territory (NT).
+Most of the properties where there are infestations are within the vicinity of the Darwin seaport, and at the Berrimah industrial estate.

-The Northern Territory Department of Primary Industry and Resources is undertaking tracing and surveillance activities to determine the spread of these ants that were first detected at the Darwin seaport in July 2015.
+The Northern Territory Department of Primary Industry and Resources is continuing with its tracing and surveillance activities to determine the spread of these ants.
+Tracing activities involve the use of specifically trained odour detection dogs.

 The browsing ant populations that have been located are being treated through an ongoing baiting and spraying program.